Eerie abandoned passenger plane sits on floor of Red Sea

 Inside the fuselage of the Tristar, middle row seats have been removed to permit better access for divers, but otherwise the jet is surprisingly well preserved.

-"Scuba divers can go to the back to the last two exit doors, which are at a depth of 28 meters," Holzer says.
+"Scuba divers can go to the back to the last two exit doors, which are at a depth of 28 meters," Hoelzer says.
 "Or they can exit from the middle doors, which are at a depth of about 20 meters."

 The cockpit, seat rows on both sides, toilets and galleys are still in place, allowing divers to float around a mostly intact commercial airliner, says the photographer.

-Note: Correction: A previous version of this story misspelled the photographer's name.
-The story has been updated.